AI for ADHD - We Tested The 5 Best ADHD AI Apps [2026 Updated]

 Stay on top of your work and life with an AI for ADHD

-2. Perplexity - Research Assistant
+2. Perplexity

-Perplexity is an AI search assistant that helps you turn scattered thoughts into structured knowledge.
+Perplexity is an AI research assistant that helps you turn scattered thoughts into structured knowledge.
 It’s ideal for people with ADHD who want to reduce information overload, quickly find reliable answers, and externalize their mental clutter into something usable.

 Key features